oVirt/ovirt-site/source/documentation/quickstart/quickstart-guide.html.md

 *   The host must be configured to receive updates from the oVirt project's software repository, as provided by the ovirt-release package matching your OS distribution:
     -   [oVirt 4.2](http://resources.ovirt.org/pub/yum-repo/ovirt-release42.rpm).
-*   If you are running Red Hat Enterprise Linux, make sure to enable the Extras channel.
-It is enabled by default on CentOS Linux.
+*   Ensure that you have required repositories for your distribution.
+    On CentOS the Base, Optional and Extras repositories are already enabled by default and must be enabled.
+    On Red Hat Enterprise Linux you'll need a valid subscription and the following repositories enabled:
+    - rhel-7-server-rpms
+    - rhel-7-server-optional-rpms
+    - rhel-7-server-extras-rpms

 #### Storage and Networking